 Presented here is an HR Analytics working on fictional dataset from IBM Watson’s People Analytics module, created by the Data Scientists Team of IBM (link).
-This dataset has been widely used for promoting the upcoming sub-domain of HR Analytics, & inspite of its rich proliferation, we were not satisfied with the domain depth of HR reflecting in to it.
+This dataset has been widely used for promoting the upcoming sub-domain of HR Analytics, & inspite of its rich proliferation, we were not satisfied with the domain depth of HR reflecting in it, which is why this read came along.
 (See all of our works & applications of HR Analytics here).

-Drawing insights & inferences from the domain lenses of HR, let’s uncover the factors that lead to employee attrition and explore important questions such as ‘break-down of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
+Drawing insights & inferences from the domain lenses of HR (& HR Analytics), let’s uncover the factors that lead to employee attrition and explore important questions such as ‘break-down of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.

 Dataset for HR Analytics

 Please find the referenced hr analytics dataset here: Dropbox

 Original link of HR Analytics dataset

 - N = 1470